 The information in this notice applies to employer plans (a tax-qualified plan, section 403(b) plan, or governmental section 457(b) plan) (each referred to herein as "Plan").
-You are receiving this notice because all or a portion of a payment you are receiving may be eligible to be rolled over to How much may I rollover? (for both designated Roth accounts and an IRA or an employer plan, or if your payment is from a designated Roth accounts not designated as Roth accounts) account (a type of account with special tax rules in some employer plans), to a Roth IRA or designated Roth account in an employer plan.
+You are receiving this notice because all or a portion of a payment you are receiving may be eligible to be rolled over to an IRA or an employer plan.
 This notice is intended to help you decide whether to direct such a rollover.

 You have the right to at least 30 days to consider your alternatives after receiving this notice.
 You may waive this review period.
 Your signature on this form will indicate that either you have had this 30-day review or that you have chosen to waive it and you are requesting an immediate distribution.
-This notice does not describe any State or local income tax rules (including withholding rules)
+This notice does not describe any State or local income tax rules (including withholding rules).